CuteZaiyuan2333/egui_midi_editor/README.md

 ### Example App File Menu

-The bundled `example_app` includes a File menu (New/Open/Save/Save As/Export MIDI) that operates on a custom single-track project format with the `.aquamidi` extension. `.aquamidi` files wrap a validated single-track SMF payload plus a lightweight header, ensuring demos stay aligned with the library’s “one track per editor” constraint.
-Use Export MIDI to write a standard `.mid` file that any DAW can open; importing `.mid` directly in the demo is not supported yet, so convert via your host application if needed.
+The bundled `example_app` includes a File menu (New/Open/Save/Save As/Import MIDI/Export MIDI) that operates on a custom single-track project format with the `.aquamidi` extension. `.aquamidi` files wrap a validated single-track SMF payload plus a lightweight header, ensuring demos stay aligned with the library's "one track per editor" constraint.
+The example app supports both importing standard `.mid` files (with single-track validation) and exporting to standard `.mid` format that any DAW can open.

 ### Strict Single-Track MIDI I/O